QueNerguy/WikiQuedia/content/I Notes/Engineering Thermodynamics/Introduction to Engineering  Thermodynamics.md

 ## Introduction
-The following chapters introduce the framework from which we understand thermodynamics, a quick run through of important communicatory terms and properties that will be used extensively.
+The following chapters introduce the framework from which we understand thermodynamics, a quick run through of important terms and properties that will be used extensively.
 ### Math
 The physical relations in thermodynamics make heavy use of [calculus I](!%20Calculus%20I%20Learning%20Overview) & [II](!%20Calculus%20II%20Learning%20Overview).
 Writing formulas with integrals and/or [differentials](Partial%20Differentiation) in them is the safest way to insure correct use of the formulas.
 During [integration](Integration) of the equations, constant terms can be placed outside of the integral if the situation allows for it, but, as such simplifications aren't a guarantee for all situations, the only way to ensure correct math and avoid unnecessary caveats on the listed formulas is to give the unintegrated form here. <br>Integrating physics formulas requires realizing which physical quantities are variable, and which are constants.
 After this distinction has been made the regular calculus rules can be applied. <br>The way to *think* about [partial differentiation](Partial%20Differentiation) and integration for physics formulas is to realize that certain quantities depend on others for their value.
 As such, these quantities are functions and can be integrated or differentiated as one.
 An equation like
 $$